Nitrogen in tires – is it good or bad for your driving?

 In terms of tread life, we’ve already discussed how nitrogen tires can give you better mileage out of each tire, so nitrogen tires could last more than compressed air tires.

 Yes, nitrogen in tires increases gas mileage and therefore saves you some money on fuel.
 It’s simple since under-inflated tires put up more drag resistance and waste your fuel.
 However, nitrogen in your tires should make them properly inflated for much longer periods, resulting in lower fuel consumption.

 If you spend hours in traffic each day, you should consider getting nitrogen-filled tires as improved gas mileage shouldn’t be easily overlooked.

 How do you check nitrogen tire pressure?

 You can easily check the nitrogen tire pressure by using a digital pressure gauge.
 Still, it’s the best move to look for a self-serving machine like those found in gas stations with compressed air.
 These machines will let you know about your current tire pressure, and you can even refill the nitrogen that escaped from the tire.

 You should note that these are not always free, and filling your tires with nitrogen by mechanics costs about $5 per tire.
-You can still rely on your TPMS readings to keep track of your tire nitrogen level, just like you would with regular air-filled tires!
+You can still rely on your TPMS readings and reset the tire pressure light to keep track of your tire nitrogen level, just like you would with regular air-filled tires!

 Is it good to put air in nitrogen tires?